impress-org/givewp/src/Framework/QueryBuilder/README.md

 `DB::table()` is a static facade for the `QueryBuilder` class, and it accepts two string arguments, `$tableName` and `$tableAlias`.

-Under the hood, it will use the `QueryBuilder::from` method to set the table name, so calling `QueryBuilder::from` when using `DB::table` method will return an unexpected result.
+Under the hood, `DB::table()` will create a new `QueryBuilder` instance, and it will use `QueryBuilder::from` method to set the table name.
+Calling `QueryBuilder::from` when using `DB::table` method will return an unexpected result.
 Basically, we are telling the `QueryBuilder` that we want to select data from two tables.

 ### Important